[Last updated: 1 February 2026, unless otherwise noted]

 An issuer must have:

 Once a company lists, it is not required to meet similar financial requirements in order to maintain its listing on an ongoing basis.
-However, listed companies are subject to other financial reporting and other ongoing obligations, which are summarized in section 4 below.
+However, listed companies are subject to other financial reporting and other ongoing obligations, which are summarized in the section entitled Continuing obligations/periodic reporting.

 The above requirements also apply to foreign issuers applying to cross-list their securities on the Main Market of Tadawul.